the1lab/1lab/src/Data/Fin/Finite/Listed.lagda.md

   : ⦃ _ : Discrete A ⦄
   → is-finitely-indexed A
   → Finite A
-Discrete-finitely-indexed→Finite fi = ∥-∥-proj! do
+Discrete-finitely-indexed→Finite fi = ∥-∥-out! do
   cov ← □-tr fi
   let
     over  = finite-cover→listing cov